aleriboni/Advanced_Machine_Learning_Project/README.md

   <img width="640" height="480" src="gif/gif_driver_2.gif">
 </p>

-The full video can be found at the following link:[Driver 2 video][Driver 2 video].
+The full video can be found at the following link: [Driver 2][Driver 2].

 ## References